TimeWarpToaster/FirewallMonitor/README.md

 3) Launch the viewer app first.
 This ensures a settings file is generated in the data folder that uses safe defaults.
 4) Use the &quot;Settings&quot; tab, to make any adjustments.
 By default, firewall management is turned off.
 It is recommended to run with firewall management off at-first, until you have a chance to see what your failed login counts look like.
 5) Save any settings changes at the bottom of the tab, and close the Viewer app.
-6) Run the Client (console) app, and allow it to finish, which should take anywhere from a few seconds to a few minutes, depending upon how much volume exists, and whether or not you decided to manage the firewall now.
+6) Run the Client (console) app, and allow it to finish, which should take anywhere from a few seconds to a couple minutes, depending upon how much volume exists, and whether or not you decided to manage the firewall now.
 Note: if you set &quot;Is Headless?&quot; to false in the Settings tab, the console will remain open so you can see what it posted.
 Alternatively, you can look in ./Logs/Client to view the same information.
 7) Open the Viewer app, and use the Data View tab to view recent login failures.
 The default query is to look back 30-days, with an option to adjust this.
 If you were managing the firewall, any new rules generated will be shown on the "Firewall Rules" tab.